secretstartups/handbook/customer-success/tam/onboarding/index.html.md

 ### CTA Creation Criteria

-When a customer purchases or upgrades GitLab to an ARR of $50,000 or greater, a [Call To Action (CTA)](/handbook/customer-success/tam/gainsight/ctas) is triggered within Gainsight for new Enterprise (50k+ ARR) and Mid-Market (20k+ ARR) accounts.
+[TAM-assigned accounts](https://about.gitlab.com/handbook/customer-success/tam/services/): When a customer signs at or reaches the TAM-assigned threshold, a [Call To Action (CTA)](/handbook/customer-success/tam/gainsight/ctas) is triggered within Gainsight.

+[Onboarding Pilot](https://gitlab.com/gitlab-com/customer-success/tam/-/issues/344#note_420892012): We are also piloting in Q4 of FY21 an onboarding experience for a cohort of customers in the Commercial book of business.
+For these customers, a [Call To Action (CTA)](/handbook/customer-success/tam/gainsight/ctas) is triggered within Gainsight

-A CTA is created for the TAM Manager if the TAM field is not populated.
+For both use cases above, a CTA is created for the TAM Manager if the TAM field is not populated.
 Once populated, an Onboarding CTA is kicked off for the TAM.
 The Onboarding CTA creates a Playbook with guided steps for the next several weeks.

 ### CTA Content and Process